datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 | Goodreads     | --           | 60K        |   4K  |
 | Babelio       | --           |  --       |   2K    |

-(Number here are lower as identical 2 reviews are counted as only one duplicate).
+(Note: 2 reviews considered similar are counted as only one duplicate here).

 It seems like a large proportion are originating from users copying their reviews between Librarything and Goodreads.

 Let's look at some examples to distinguish various cases: